munasserr/asphalt-aid/README.md

 **Frontend Repository**: [https://github.com/munasserr/asphalt-aid-frontend](https://github.com/munasserr/asphalt-aid-frontend)

 Please refer to the frontend repository's README file for detailed instructions on how to set up and run the frontend application.
-The frontend provides:

-- User-friendly interface for reporting road issues
-- Dashboard for viewing and managing reports
-- Integration with the backend API
-- Responsive design for mobile and desktop use

 ## 📚 API Documentation